04 Nov Planning A Trip To Banff National Park

 3. Best Activities In & Around Banff

-Whitewater raftingm the Kicking Horse River, with Wild Water Adventures, must certainly top the list of many things to do.
+Whitewater rafting the Kicking Horse River, with Wild Water Adventures, must certainly top the list of many things to do.
 What’s a mountain adventure without a rush of adrenalin?
-This is the biggest and wildest river in the Rockies, offering both introductory and big whitewater options.
-We invite everyone, 8 years and older, to hop aboard our rafts and feel, for themselves, the true ‘kick’ of the Kicking Horse River.
+This is the biggest and wildest river in the Rockies, offering both introductory and BIG whitewater options.
+We invite everyone, 6 years and older, to hop aboard our rafts and feel, for themselves, the true ‘kick’ of the Kicking Horse River.
 Want to book a trip?
 Click below!

 4. What To Wear / Pack for the Canadian Rockies